VysotskiVadim/VysotskiVadim.blog/_posts/2021-01-01-android-pick-file.markdown

 twitterLink: https://twitter.com/VysotskiVadim/status/1427957292176191489
 ---

-Some time ago,
-during the implementation of an "upload document" feature, I was looking for a simple tutorial about picking a file on Android but didn't find anything that fits my requirements.
+I was looking for a simple tutorial which explains how to pick a file on Android but didn't find anything that:
-I needed:
-1. Simple code examples so that I can quickly implement feature step by step copy-pasting code and check if it what I need;
+1. Has simple code examples so that I can quickly implement feature step by step copy-pasting code and check if it what I need;
 2. Explanation of how everything works with links to docs;
 3. Edge cases, or what can easily be missed, but it's an important scenario for the user.

-Ok, as nobody has written it yet, I'm going to do it.
+As nobody has written it yet, I'm going to do it.
 Please enjoy the reading or go straight to the [code of the final solution](#code).

 ### Requirements

-As a user, I want to be able to pick a file from a device or from the third-party cloud storage, of supported format ({{page.supportedFileTypes}}) so that file is uploaded to the server.
+As a user, I want to pick a file from my phone or from a third-party cloud storage*(like Dropbox or Goole Drive)*, of supported format ({{page.supportedFileTypes}}) so that file is uploaded to the server.

-In other words, I had to implement file picker, that lets user pick only files of supported type, from different storages: local or third party.

 ### Pick a file {#pick_a_file}